What is a Maryland Dental Bridge?

 - Aesthetically natural and pleasing

-- Cost-effective way to restore missing tooth
+- Cost-effective way to restore missing tooth; they are affordable and durable

 - Simple and quick; Ideal option for elderly patients.